-The programs of the nearby Womens' Studio Workshop, a nationally acclaimed artists book facility, include exhibitions, residencies, and studios in which artists work on projects in photography, printmaking and book production.
+Other local resources include the programs of the nearby Women's Studio Workshop, a nationally acclaimed artists book facility, include exhibitions, residencies, and studios in which artists work on projects in photography, printmaking, and book production.
 The Center for Photography at Woodstock offers exhibitions, lectures, workshops, and internships in its nationally recognized photography program.
-Additional museum resources located in the area include the Center for Curatorial Studies at Bard College, the Francis Lehman Loeb Art Center at Vassar College and Dia:Beacon.
+Additional museum resources located in the area include: The Center for Curatorial Studies at Bard College, The Frances Lehman Loeb Art Center at Vassar College, and Dia:Beacon.